-Land developments and subdivisions consisting of less than one hundred lots may be processed entirely by the health officer.
-Tentative maps for land developments or subdivisions involving five or more lots shall be transmitted to the Regional Board or the health officer along with sufficient information to determine that the proposed subdivision meets the requirements of this chapter.
+Tentative maps for land development or subdivisions involving five or more lots shall be transmitted to the Regional Board or the health office along with sufficient information to determine that the proposed subdivision will meet the requirements of this LAMP.
+Land developments and subdivisions consisting of one hundred lots may be processed entirely by the health officer.
+These guidelines do not in any way circumvent any other local approval processes and requirements, including but not limited to approvals from the Lassen County Department of Planning and Building Services, and the Technical Advisory Committee.
 The Regional Board or the health officer may require a maintenance entity, if potential water quality or public health problems are anticipated.